Author has written 9 stories for Lord of the Rings, and Silmarillion.

 -apologetic summaries: Do yourself a favor and never apologize for having a "sucky summary" inside your story description.
 Honestly, why would that improve my opinion of you?
 I understand saying "full summary inside" since FFN provides only a very limited character amount for the story description.
 But if you say something like "I'm no good at summaries/Sorry for the bad summary/etc"...Don't you know how unprofessional and, face it, unskilled you sound?
 If you apologize for not being able to write a decent summary for your story, for what good reason would I expect the content inside the story to be any better than your "bad" summary?

 -favoriting, yet not reviewing: I don't believe I need to spell this one out.
 There's just a little something wrong with this equation, isn't there?
-In short, I have very few favorable words for people who do this.
+This is definitely a pet peeve, and I'll just leave it at that.
 If you see me favorite your story without reviewing, it either means a) I reviewed your story before I opened this present account, or b) I haven't read it yet.
 Since FFN doesn't provide a "Read Later" option, I sometimes will Favorite a story so it will remain available for me to read when I'm able to.
 But I truly do endeavor to review any story I read.
 (If it comes to submitting stories to my C2, The Hobbity Hobbit, I reserve the right to not submit a review upon "collection", as my method for finding suitable stories for said Hobbit community may or may not fall to simply sitting back and reading them.
 Therefore, if I "collect" your story, do not be offended or think me hypocritical, I ask.
 And just because I say this doesn't mean I won't leave a review at all - it's merely a possibility.
-If you wish for a more thorough explanation on this "hypocritical train of thought" of mine, feel free to ask.)
+If you wish for a more thorough explanation, feel free to ask.)

 -flaming: One thing I will always say is that I'm no flamer.
 I don't believe in flaming.
 Flaming is a deliberate verbal attack on the author that criticizes said author and not the story.
 Don't confuse that with constructive criticism.
 People who purposely hunt down stories to flame for their own fun make me a little worried.
 Yes, sometimes it's tempting, but in my knowledge those stories that are tempting are the ones whose authors won't even listen.
 (Those border on troll, I believe, correct me if I'm wrong.)
 But I do believe in constructive criticism.
 Even harsh criticism.
 I'm no slacky when it comes to criticizing, mostly because I in turn like to be criticized harshly if I need to be (okay, I may not like it, but I'll respect it and listen and use it).
 I want my writing to be superb, not looking like a fool on the road.
 Flaming though can be useful (I would call my harsh criticism bordering that) so long as it's not written by an ignorant ranter who hadn't even read the story (that's the pet peeve part).
 But listen to critiques, no matter how harsh they may be.
 It's meant to help you in the long run.
 Then you'll find that you get even more compliments (hopefully).
 Oh, and keep your temper during a critique, no matter how horrid the story is.
 There's nothing more immature, to me at least, than resorting to swear words and name-calling to get a point across.